Revisit goal setting during the pandemic

 2. Attend to your mental and physical needs

 Aches and pains should not be part of your everyday life.
 If there is an area in your body that’s troublesome, take the time to rest and heal.
-Then discuss a plan of attack, which includes specific exercises to strength the supporting muscles and tendon with your coach.
-Same goes for a mental refresh.
+Then discuss a plan of attack, which includes specific exercises to strengthen the supporting muscles and tendon with your coach.
+The same goes for a mental refresh.
 Burn-out is extremely common among distance runners.
 Take some pressure off yourself.

 Working toward a big breakthrough requires both physical and mental energy, so it is important that both aspects are attended to when making an appropriate goal for the next time around.
 If emotions are high or you are unusually physically worn down, setting a goal will be more difficult and irrational.

-3. Take inventory about what you liked and disliked about your past races
+3. Take inventory of what you liked and disliked about your past races

 Did you use to race for charity and find your cause to be a crucial motivator?
 Did you enjoy (or not enjoy) any travel involved to get to your race site?
 Were you enthused by the crowds or did you enjoy the solitude of a less populated and more scenic race route?
 Pick the top three enjoyable aspects of your race experience as well as the three aspects that were most problematic to help narrow down what types of races/ goals will suit your preferences.